alchemyplatform/aa-sdk/site/packages/aa-core/provider/constructor.md

 ### `SmartAccountProvider`

-A new instance of an `SmartAccountProvider`.
+A new instance of a `SmartAccountProvider`.

 ## Parameters